-Lipid - Wikipedia Lipids are a broad group of organic compounds which include fats, waxes, sterols, fat-soluble vitamins (such as vitamins A, D, E and K), monoglycerides, diglycerides, phospholipids, and others
+Lipid - Wikipedia Lipids are a broad group of organic compounds that include fats, waxes, sterols, fat-soluble vitamins (such as vitamins A, D, E and K), monoglycerides, diglycerides, phospholipids, and others

 Lipids: Properties, Structure, Classification, Types, Functions Lipids are a group of diverse macromolecules consisting of fatty acids and their derivatives that are insoluble in water but soluble in organic solvents Lipids consist of fats, oils, hormones, and certain components of membranes that are grouped together because of their hydrophobic interactions